 Our very last night of the trip, we decided to do something a little special.
 Our buddy Anna recommended a restaurant called Birch, and on arrival, we decided to go the whole hog and try their 10 course tasting menu.
 In London, this would have cost at least twice as much so you know, in for a penny, in for £50.

-I originally planned to blog about the experience and tried making notes￼.
-For the first two courses they were detailed intelligent and sounded vaguely like a Masterchef critique, but as the wine pairing and courses continued the notes started to slip. ￼By the end, incoherent ramblings that mentioned the word dessert were all that was left.
-It was tons of fun, exciting, surprising, and delicious, the perfect end to our journey.￼
+I originally planned to blog about the experience and tried making notes.
+For the first two courses they were detailed intelligent and sounded vaguely like a Masterchef critique, but as the wine pairing and courses continued the notes started to slip.
+By the end, incoherent ramblings that mentioned the word dessert were all that was left.
+It was tons of fun, exciting, surprising, and delicious, the perfect end to our trans-siberian reflections.

 Final Trans-Siberian Reflections

-It’s been tricky to get everything down on paper (screen?) but to see absolutely everything we we have written about our Trans-Siberian adventure, you can check out all of our blog posts here or why not pop over to Instagram here and click through our Trans- Siberian story highlights!?
+It’s been tricky to get everything down on paper (screen?) but to see absolutely everything we we have written about our Trans-Siberian adventure, you can check out all of our blog posts here or why not pop over to our Instagram and look through our Trans-Siberian story highlights!?

 Looking back, there were a few things we didn’t do like: